demiculus/demiculus.github.io/breaking.md

 25 Jan 2019 - First time walking backwards max 6 steps at a time, usually 2

 6 Feb 2019 - Walked backwards 8 steps for the first time

+11 Feb 2019 - Started doing sideway walks & first time I was able to walk 4 steps to the side

 ### Toprock - Style